Tag Archives: Muslim-Christian

 Come down to me, my beautiful unknown.

 “My Beautiful unknown”.
 Our world is beautiful, but unknown, surprising, with variations that bring “anguish or elation.”
-Religious people should acknowledge this, since they believe in God who lives “in his surprise and variation”, but unfortunately we can make God too small.
+People of faith know this, since they believe in God who lives “in his surprise and variation”, but unfortunately we can make God too small.
 We “think like humans do.”
-The Book of Genesis describes our common home, complex, “willed by God in His wisdom.”

-The Genesis account and the rest of the Bible deserve a search for their wisdom.
-I know there’s a new story that science tells, but Genesis and the Bible were there first.
-We should listen to that story too.
+The Genesis account, which we just finished reading recently and the rest of the Bible, deserve a search for their wisdom.
+I know there’s a new story that science tells, but the scriptures were there first.
+We should listen to their special wisdom..

 The Pope in Albania